pr1001/HelloWorldExampleApp/README.md

     ...
     > jetty

-If you get errors with the update task, it may be because I am currently (2011-01-08) having problems with my web server which mosts the HelloWorld jar.
+If you get errors with the update task, it may be because I am currently (2011-01-08) having problems with my web server which hosts the HelloWorld jar.
 Despite such errors, you should still be able to successfully run the app with the jetty task.

 ## Authors